Skip to main content

 Reading time: 0 minute(s) (0 words)

 The metrics of your resources can contain vast amounts of raw data.
-Considering the Nobl9 Agent collects a maximum of 4 data points per minute for most integrations, it's natural to aggregate this data to match the expected SLI point density.
+Considering the Nobl9 agent collects maximum 4 data points per minute for most integrations, it's natural to aggregate this data to match the expected SLI point density.

 Use case

-There are many aggregation functions that you can take advantage of when configuring query for your SLO.
+There are many aggregation functions that you can take advantage of when configuring a query for your SLO.
 To illustrate their benefits, we compare the maximum, average, and median functions.
 Each one of them provides different insights into the data and has both strengths and weaknesses.
-The choice depends on the specific insights you want to gain from the data and the specifications of the User Journey your SLI is designed to reflect.
+The choice depends on the specific insights you want to gain from the data and the specifications of the user journey your SLI is designed to reflect.

 Let’s look at the following example.